RHInception/re-docs/yamlscripts/tasks.rst

 given step requires no additional information.
 The actual `workers` implementing each step may include possible several sub-commands.
-Because of this it is common to see step names given in a `dotted.notation`.
-In this form the string leading up to but not including the full-stop (".") character refers to the worker or module.
-The string after the full-stop character refers to the specific sub-command to run.
+Because of this it is common to see step names given in colon delimited notation.
+In this form the string leading up to but not including the colon (":") character refers to the worker or module.
+The string after the colon character refers to the specific sub-command to run.

 OK.
 Enough of the boring stuff.
 Let's see some examples.

-**Assume** there is a module called ``logrotate``, this module provides one sub-command:
+**Assume** there is a module called ``logrotate``, this module provides one sub-command: ``Rotate``.

-* ``rotate``

-The documentation for the ``logrotate`` module tell us that the ``rotate`` sub-command requires no keyword parameters.
+The documentation for the ``logrotate`` module tell us that the ``Rotate`` sub-command requires no keyword parameters.
 That is to say, we can define it in our execution steps as a simple string.
 Recall that steps are denoted using dotted notation where the module name comes first, followed by the sub-command.
-In this case our module is ``service`` and our sub-command is ``rotate``.
+In this case our module is ``service`` and our sub-command is ``Rotate``.
 We can see this on line **9** in the following example: